About Susan G Adams

-I am a licensed marriage and family therapist and a licensed professional counselor in private practice for over 35 years.
-I am also an APPROVED SUPERVISOR for the American Association for Marriage and Family Therapy which means that I train therapists who are looking for credentialing in their professional organization or for licensure in the State of Georgia.
+I am a licensed marriage and family therapist and a licensed professional counselor in private practice for over 43 years.
+I am a Clinical Member/Fellow and an APPROVED SUPERVISOR for the American Association for Marriage and Family Therapy which means that I train therapists who are looking for credentialing in their professional organization or for licensure in the State of Georgia.

 I began my career as a Social Worker at the Henry County Counseling Center.
 I coordinated the alcohol and drug treatment program, implementing community education programs about alcohol and drugs, as well as programs about divorce, parenting, and family therapy.
 I also pioneered an innovative court referral program in which certain first time offenders could accept family therapy as an alternative to incarceration.
 In l987, the Municipal Court of the City of Atlanta solicited my assistance and participation for a pilot program based on the original concept in Henry County.